 - 16″ diameter

-(Definitions: In case you don’t remember that day in math class, circumference = distance around a circle; diameter is the distance across the circle through the center point.)
+(Definitions: In case you don’t remember that day in math class, circumference = distance around a circle, and diameter is the distance across the circle through the center point.)

 6 Tips When Making Your Tomato Cages

-2. Wear thick gloves and other protective clothing as-needed (you don’t want to cut or poke yourself).
+2. Wear thick gloves, protective eyewear, and other protective clothing as-needed.

 Cut your vertical wire to allow for a piece to wrap back around the vertical frame.
 This gives your cages reinforcement all the way up the cage, which creates extra strength.
+(See below.)

 *Safety note: if you’re worried about you or a young child poking their hand or arm on these wire points, you can stick a wine cork on the end.

-We hope this gardening tip was helpful!
-If you have any questions, please ask it in the comments section below.
+We hope this gardening tip was helpful, and your huge tomato plants finally get the DIY tomato cages they deserve!
+If you have any questions, please ask away in the comments section below.